Aside from that is checking out a very bold piece of modern architecture, the Port House or Port Authority building.

 Our pro tips help you manage your finances when you’re travelling in Belgium:

 - See xe.com to find out how your home currency compares to the Euro.

 - Most places accept bank or credit cards.
 There also are bank machines throughout the city in case you need cash.

 - When paying by card, you may be asked which currency you want to pay in – choose to pay in Euros to save money on the exchange rate.

 3) If you can avoid doing, exchange your money in the city center, as exchange rates at the airport tends to be on the high side.

 1) To experience Antwerp in a unique way, tour the city with Get Your Guide:

-3) If you love travelling around Belgium, read some of my other top posts about this beer loving country:
+3) If you love traveling around Belgium, read some of my other top posts about this beer-loving country:

 - An Extreme Staircase, The Montagne De Bueren In Liège – Montagne De Bueren is one of the world’s most “extreme” staircases.
 With a 30% incline and 374 steps, scaling this staircase is no easy feat.

 - Get Mooned By Den Deugniet In Antwerp – While visiting Antwerp, check out the comical Den Deugniet, a statue of a young boy pulling down his pants in a forever full moon pose.

 - Queen For A Day At Belga Queen Brussels – Feel like a queen (or king) for a day and take a gastronomic trip through Belgian cuisine when eating and drinking at Belga Queen Brussels.